arquivo/pwa-technologies/scripts/InternetArchive/README.txt

 This scripts were developed to facilitated the upload of Heritrix crawls to the Internet Archive using the IAS3 API.
-Folow these steps:
+Follow these steps:

 1. Define the crawl meta-data at the config file (check example at configItemsEAWP1.cfg)
-2. Generate 10GB item for the crawl using generateItems.sh
+2. Generate 10GB items for the crawl using generateItems.sh (100 ARCs of 100 MB in each item)
 3. Upload the items to the Internet Archive using uploadItems.sh.

 Additional documentation: